-Despite the importance of building new skills and experiences, people can find it difficult to find reasons to attend training courses—especially if they need to make up the work time later.
+Despite the importance of building new skills and experiences in order to get a job, people can find it difficult to find reasons to attend training courses—especially if they need to make up the work time later.
 Life gets busy with pets, commuting, personal projects, and family obligations.

 However, the research says you’ll feel more fulfilled at work with training.
 Without training, you’re (statistically) likely to find a new job much sooner.